NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-47.md

 Xu Cheng Xin looked at Cheng Wen Cai who had managed to sober up again, and took a few steps towards him, one after another.

-“My Pure Yang Palace’s fraud disciple should be killed, but then, I wonder, how should a fraud JieDan expert of the Greatest Sky Sect be treated.
-I think, the Greatest Sky Sect should clean the sect!”
+“My Pure Yang Palace’s fraud disciple should be killed, but then, I wonder, how should a fraud JieDan expert of the Greatest Heaven Sect be treated.
+I think, the Greatest Heaven Sect should clean the sect!”

 After he said those words, thoroughly venting his hate, Xu Cheng Xin, without paying any more attention to anyone else, disappeared and within a moment reappeared at the peak of the Heavenly Stairs, opposite of Yang Chen.